galatea-associates/galatea-hal/README.md

 - Run through the github set up guide:  https://help.github.com/articles/set-up-git/
 - Fork this repository
 - Create a bot for yourself to test hal:  https://galaslack.slack.com/apps/manage/A0F7YS25R-bots .
 This bot should be called test-hal-<your name> (e.g. test-hal-raj).
 This will ensure that your changes don't break production hal.
 Note: be polite and disable your bot when you are not using it.
 You'll need to keep track of your bot's slack token when you go to test your bot.
-- Talk to Raj so we can figure out how best to share the wit app.
-Wit used to have a fork feature but not sure that is there anymore.
+- Ask Raj to add you as a collaborator on the Hal-Test wit.ai project.  https://wit.ai/GalateaRaj/Hal-Test/

 ### Dev Process
 - Make your changes
 - Test your changes
-- Send Raj a pull request
+- Send Raj a pull request so he can deploy to prod
+- Send Raj the sentences + entities he needs to use to train Hal in prod

 ### Code Organization
 If you want to add or change an event that the bot responds (e.g. when the bot is mentioned, when the bot joins a channel, when a user types a message, etc.), you can modify the `_handle_by_type` method in `event_handler.py`.